-For new undergraduate students enrolling for Fall Semester 2020, all exemption testing for Biology and Calculus will be offered in and around Welcome Week prior to the start of Fall Semester 2020.
-Biology and Calculus testing during the summer virtual New Student Orientation program has been suspended.
+For new undergraduate students enrolling for Fall Semester 2020, all exemption testing for Biology and Calculus will be offered during Weeks of Welcome and through the start of Fall Semester 2020.

 Optional Exemption Exams

 Indiana University Bloomington Evaluation Services and Testing (BEST) oversees the administration of the Biology Exemption Exam and Calculus Placement Exam in cooperation with the Departments of Biology and Mathematics respectively.
 These undergraduate-level exams are optional and should be taken only if the student does not have prior academic credit or credit-by-testing for Biology-E 111/E 112, Biology-L 111/L 112, and/or Math-M 211.